 - Drug education can contribute towards decreased harm and increased safety for young people, their families and communities.
-Drug education has been part of effective needle exchange schemes, ‘safer dancing’ initiatives and ‘drink-driving’.
-However, the impact of more general, and particularly school-based, drug education on reducing drug-related harm (rather than whether or not people have ever used drugs) has not been measured in any studies.
+Drug education has been part of effective needle exchange schemes, safer drug-use initiatives, ‘drink-driving’ campaigns and pill testing facilities at events.

 Accurate and up to date information about drugs is an important component of drug education.Wherever possible, programmes need to go beyond information provision to include exploration of attitudes and values and the development of personal and social skills.
 Life skills approaches are likely to be most effective.

 In March 2018 NICE (The National Institute for Health and Care Excellence) published a drug prevention quality standard covering the prevention or delay of harmful use of drugs by those most likely to start using drugs, already experimenting or using drugs occasionally.
 This included illegal psychoactive substances, solvents, volatile substances, image- and performance-enhancing drugs, prescription-only medicines and over-the-counter medicines.
 It describes high-quality care in priority areas for improvement.